The History of the Northwest Ohio

 The Northwest Ohio Scholarship Fund is part of the Children's Scholarship Fund (CSF) national network of scholarship granting organizations.
 CSF and its partner programs are committed to empowering families in need with the ability to choose the K-8 schools that best meet their children's needs, regardless of their ability to pay or where they live.
 For more information, visit www.scholarshipfund.org

 NOSF scholarships are awarded solely based on the family’s need.
-The maximum scholarship amount is $1,500 and each family must pay at least $500 towards tuition.
+The maximum scholarship amount is $2,000 for private schools and $750 For a homeschool scholarship.
 Funds come exclusively from private sources, giving you the opportunity to provide educational choices to families and children who often have far too few choices.
 Your contribution will:

 - Continue to provide scholarships to the current recipients